ScottBurger/halo_preserver/README.md

 * **kills (default True)** - heatmap will display kills.
 Setting this to False means it shows deaths instead.
 * **individual_weapons (default False)** - this will push out heatmaps for each weapon individually.
 There are 51 items for it to iterate over for 24 maps, so be warned this step may take a while to fully pull.
 * **map_to_get (default all)** - by default will iterate over all maps to pull data, unless you enter a specific map name.
 Maps are lowercase with spaces replaced by underscores, no punctuation.
 Exact values can be found in the `heatmap_data` variable in the script.

+`reach_career_stats('GAMERTAG')`
+This iterates over each permutation of [Summary, By Playlist, By Map, Medals, Weapons, Enemies] and [INVASION, ARENA, COMPETITIVE, CAMPAIGN, FIREFIGHT, CUSTOM] and downloads each main stat page's source code.

+`reach_overview('GAMERTAG')`
+This saves the Overview and Commendations pages.

+`reach_get_files('GAMERTAG')`
+This gets the page source code for each game id played by the supplied gamertag.

 # How to run from command line: